 The contribution requirements of Plan members and the Moraga School District are established and may be amended by the Moraga School District and the Moraga Teachers' Association and the local California Service Employees Association.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
+For fiscal year 2018-19, the District contributed \$9,124 to the Plan, all of which was used for current premiums.